 How to Grow Tomatoes in Your Garden

-Gardening is so much fun and my favorite vegetable to grow is tomatoes.
-Today I am sharing all of my tips on how to grow tomatoes in your garden.
+Gardening is so much fun, and my favorite vegetable to grow is tomatoes.
+Today, I am sharing my tips on how to grow tomatoes in your garden.

 It’s not a secret that fresh tomatoes are delicious.
 What might be a secret, however, is how easy it is to grow your own tomatoes at home.
 Whether you’re a first-time gardener or an experienced pro, I’ve got some tips for you.
 Let’s get gardening!

-These cherry tomatoes on the cutting board are the same cherry tomatoes pictured below on the vines in my garden.
-I love when the tomatoes are ripe and I can pick them from the garden.
-Of course, a lot of the tomatoes didn’t make it to the cutting board.
-That’s because in addition to “farm to table” we have “farm to mouth” at our house.
+These cherry tomatoes on the cutting board are the same ones pictured below on the vines in my garden.
+I love it when the tomatoes are ripe and I can pick them from my garden.
+Of course, many tomatoes didn’t make it to the cutting board.
+That’s because, besides “farm to table,” we have “farm to mouth” at our house.

-I think it makes sense to learn how to grow your own tomatoes.
-I have been doing it for years and tomatoes are one of the easiest vegetables to grow.
+Learning to grow tomatoes makes sense.
+I have been doing it for years, and tomatoes are one of the easiest vegetables to grow.

 And they taste amazing.

-The tomatoes in the photo below are San Marzano, which are the best tomatoes for homemade marinara sauce.
-I cannot wait for them to ripen!
-(And I will tell you that I have four more of these San Marzano plants in my raised vegetable beds!)
+The tomatoes in the photo below are San Marzano, the best for homemade marinara sauce.
+I can’t wait for them to ripen!
+(I will tell you that I have four more San Marzano plants in my raised vegetable beds!)

 What Do You Need to Grow Your Own Tomatoes?

-Tomatoes need full sun and warm rich, well-drained soil.
-They grow well in the ground, in raised beds, in pots, and even hanging upside down.
-I have grown tomatoes in pots, in the ground, and in raised tomato beds.
+Tomatoes need full sun and warm, rich, well-drained soil.
+They grow well in the ground, raised beds, pots, and even hanging upside down.
+I have grown tomatoes in pots, in the ground, and raised tomato beds.
 All three worked great.

 You should plant your tomatoes in the summer.
-The timing varies by the planting zone you live in, but for almost everyone, you still have time to plant your own tomatoes this summer!
+The timing varies by the planting zone you live in, but almost everyone still has time to plant their tomatoes this summer!
 Just plant them in the next few weeks.

-You can’t plant seeds directly in the ground since you don’t have time to germinate the seeds, so start with medium to large-sized tomato plants.
+It’s a bit late to plant seeds directly in the ground since you likely don’t have time to germinate them, so start with medium to large-sized tomato plants.
 You can buy them now at every nursery and hardware store.

 Which tomatoes should you buy?
 That depends on which tomatoes you like to eat.
-I always plant a variety but I always get some hearty tomatoes, cherry tomatoes, Roma tomatoes, and some fun and exotic tomatoes.
-If you love tomatoes and intend to plant a lot of them, plant different varieties that have staggered fruit-bearing dates.
-This will allow you to enjoy tomatoes all summer long and not at once!
+I always plant a variety, but I always get some hearty tomatoes, cherry tomatoes, Roma tomatoes, and some fun and exotic tomatoes.
+If you love tomatoes and intend to plant many of them, plant different varieties with staggered fruit-bearing dates.
+This will allow you to enjoy tomatoes all summer and not at once!

-When planting a tomato plant you need to make sure you have tomato supports.
-These supports are called tomato cages which come in plastic, metal, and wood.
-I recently made my own wood tomato cages and you can find the complete DIY here.
-I also have some square wire tomato cages which are pictured here.
+When planting a tomato plant,, you need to ensure you have tomato supports.
+These supports are called tomato cages, and they come in plastic, metal, and wood.
+I recently made my own wood tomato cages, and you can find the complete DIY here.
+Recently I acquired some square wire tomato cages, which are pictured here.

 How to Plant Tomatoes

-Dig a deep hole, two times the size of the root bowl, and place the plant below the soil level.
-Cover with healthy soil.
-I usually use Amend.
+Dig a deep hole two times the size of the root bowl, place the plant below the soil level, and cover it with healthy soil.
+I usually use the best vegetable soil at my local nursery, which combines peat moss, mushroom compost, and a small amount of sand.

 You are supposed to place your plants 4′ apart in rows of 5-6 feet apart.
 But I have to be honest.
 I never follow this rule.
 I have 4′ x 8′ beds and I plant eight tomato plants in each bed.
 You can do the math.
 So far, my plants have been just fine.

-You will want to water your tomato plants thoroughly after planting and then water them about two times a week.
+You should water your tomato plants thoroughly after planting and then about two times a week.
 In dry spells, water them more often.
-Drip or soaker hoses are best, which you can see I put in my vegetable beds in the photo below.
+Drip or soaker hoses are best, and you can see I put them in my vegetable beds in the photo below.

 How to Grow Plentiful and Healthy Tomatoes